 As I observed and photographed these men over two mornings, I was struck by the rhythmic coordination and sheer physical effort involved.
-The spirit of this community that has maintained its traditions despite the encroaching influence of modernity it’s really impressive.
+The spirit of this community which has maintained its customs and traditions, despite the encroaching influence of modernity, is really impressive.
 Muscles straining against the ropes, waves, and saltwater, painted a vivid picture of a life built on perseverance and resilience.

-In capturing these moments, I aimed not just to document the labour but to convey the profound connection these people have with the sea—a relationship that has shaped their lives for centuries.
-The experience left me reflecting on the importance of preserving such traditions, even as the world around them changes.
+In capturing these moments, I aimed not just to document the labour but also to convey the profound connection that these people have with the sea —a relationship that has shaped their lives for centuries.
+The experience left me with many reflections on the importance of preserving such traditions, even as the world around them changes.

 I think that sustainable tourism should honour and protect the cultural heritage of places like Kovalam in India, where the true essence of the land is found not just in its landscapes, but in the lives of its people.